 - Do you have any discharge?
 If you have discharge from your vagina or penis, it is important to note any smell or color.

-- Do you have sores in your genital area or anywhere else on
+- Do you have sores in your genital area or anywhere else on your body?

-urination, burning or stinging with urination, or urinating in small amounts?
+- Do you have any urinary symptoms, including frequent urination, burning or stinging with urination, or urinating in small amounts?

 - Do you have any unusual belly or pelvic pain?